 When you add the payout and the capital appreciation you get the total return of the portfolio — a concept unique to the Endowus Income Portfolios.

 Where do the Income Portfolios sit among the Endowus Advised Portfolios?

 The Endowus Stable Income Portfolio is a 100% fixed income solution that sits between the Cash Smart and Core 100% fixed income solutions in terms of the level of risk and expected total returns.
 The Cash Smart solutions have a primary objective of capital preservation while generating yields above cash deposits.
 By managing duration, interest rate risk and credit risk, Cash Smart solutions are considered much lower risk than the 100% fixed income portfolios.

-The Future Income Portfolio again combines both Income and Growth by taking a higher level of risk in the same way as Higher Income.
-However, the emphasis here is on long term compounding growth of returns through a higher equity market exposure to not only high dividend and high yielding real asset exposure, but also core, globally diversified equities via the Dimensional World Equity Fund.
+The Future Income Portfolio again combines both income and growth by taking a higher level of risk in the same way as the Higher Income Portfolio.
+However, the emphasis here is on long-term compounding growth of returns through a higher equity market exposure to not only high-dividend and high-yielding real asset exposure, but also core, globally diversified equities via the Dimensional World Equity Fund.
 The Endowus-exclusive fund gives direct exposure to the broadest global equities markets through over 12,000 securities in one fund, systematically with higher exposure to value, profitable, and smaller companies when compared to a typical market cap weighted index.
-Similar to the Higher Income portfolio, Future Income takes marginally higher risk in fixed income markets through some exposure to High Yield, Emerging Market and Asian bonds.
+Similar to the Higher Income portfolio, Future Income takes marginally higher risk in fixed-income markets through some exposure to high yield, emerging market and Asian bonds.